Bryan De La Cruz Preview, Player Props: Marlins vs. Mets

 - The Mets pitching staff ranks 14th in MLB with a collective 8.9 strikeouts per nine innings.

-- Mets pitchers combine to allow 185 total home runs at a clip of 1.2 per game (to rank 13th in the league).

-- Lucchesi (3-0 with a 2.88 ERA and 29 strikeouts in 40 2/3 innings pitched) gets the start for the Mets, his ninth of the season.
+- Lucchesi (3-0) gets the starting nod for the Mets in his ninth start of the season.
+He's put together a 2.88 ERA in 40 2/3 innings pitched, with 29 strikeouts.

-- The left-hander last appeared on Tuesday, Sept.
-19 against the Miami Marlins, when he tossed 5 2/3 innings, allowing two earned runs while giving up six hits.
+- In his last time out on Tuesday, Sept.
+19 against the Miami Marlins, the lefty threw 5 2/3 innings, giving up two earned runs while surrendering six hits.

-- The 30-year-old has an ERA of 2.88, with 6.4 strikeouts per nine innings, in eight games this season.
-Opposing hitters have a .245 batting average against him.
+- In eight games this season, the 30-year-old has a 2.88 ERA and 6.4 strikeouts per nine innings, while giving up a batting average of .245 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.